ChatGPT

 What is Developer Mode?

-Developer Mode is a beta feature in ChatGPT that provides full Model Context Protocol (MCP) client support for all tools, including write actions.
-This means ChatGPT can now interact with your One Horizon data just like Claude or Cursor.
+Developer Mode is a beta ChatGPT feature with Model Context Protocol (MCP) client support, including write actions.
+It lets ChatGPT interact with workspace data like Claude or Cursor.

 Connecting